Ferti$can

 FERTI$CAN aims to develop and validate an innovative diagnostic device for the diagnosis, prognosis, and therapeutic guidance of male infertility.

-Male infertility accounts for nearly half of infertility cases worldwide, yet its clinical evaluation still relies predominantly on conventional semen analysis — a method with limited diagnostic and prognostic value.
+Male infertility accounts for nearly half of infertility cases worldwide.
+However, its clinical evaluation still relies predominantly on conventional semen analysis, a method with limited diagnostic and prognostic value.
 FERTI$CAN proposes a disruptive solution: a molecular-based diagnostic array capable of characterizing sperm quality at the protein and RNA level, complementing traditional semen assessment.

 By integrating validated biomarkers into a customizable diagnostic platform, FERTI$CAN seeks to improve patient stratification, predict assisted reproductive technology (ART) outcomes, and support personalized treatment strategies.